Rash Behari Bose: Early life

-Rashbehari Bose and his sister Sushila (later, Sushila Sarkar) spent their childhood in the village of Subidha.
-They lived in the house of madam Bidhu Mukhi and his paternal house.
-Bidhu mukhi was a widow from her early life.
-Bidhu mukhi was the sister-in-law of Kalicharan Bose.
-So that his grandson would arrive safely to them.
-So his grandson was given by another name of Lord Krishna.
-His early education was completed under the supervision of his grandfather, Kalicharan Bose, at village Pathsala (Presently "Subidha Rashbehari Bose F.P School").
-Rash Behari Bose got an education of Lathi Khela in his child at Subidha, primarily under the guidance of his grandfather.
-He got the inspiration of revolutionary movement hearing stories from his grandfather and teacher (Backward) at his birthplace Subidha.
-He was the cynosure of all villagers.
+Bose and his sister, Sushila, spent their childhood in Subaldaha.
+They lived with their father and also in the house of Bidhu Mukhi, the widowed sister-in-law of their grandfather, Kalicharan Bose.
+His early education was completed under the supervision of Kalicharan in the village 'pathsala' (traditional Hindu village school) which is presently Subaldaha Rashbehari Bose F.P School.

+Bose was drawn towards the revolutionary movement on hearing stories from his grandfather and teacher (Bakkeswar) at Subaldaha.
+He was the cynosure of all villagers and was known for his stubborn attitude.
 His nickname was Rasu.
-He was stubborn and the villagers loved him very much.
-It is heard from villagers that he was at Subidha till he was 12 or 14 years old.
+It is heard from villagers that he was at Subaldaha till he was 12 or 14 years old.

 His father, Binod Behari Bose, was stationed in Hooghly district for few years.
-During this time, Rashbehari had to move to his maternal house in Chandernagar.

-In Chandernagar, Rashbehari Bose studied at Dupleix College with his cousin and friend Shrish Chandra Ghosh.
-The principal Charu Chandra Roy inspired them into revolutionary politics.
-Later he joined "Morton school" in Kolkata.
-Bose later earned degrees in the medical sciences as well as in Engineering from France and Germany.
+During this time, Bose had to move to his maternal house in Chandernagar.
+There Bose studied at Dupleix College with his cousin and friend Shrish Chandra Ghosh.
+The principal, Charu Chandra Roy, inspired them into revolutionary politics.
+Later, he joined Morton School in Calcutta.
+He subsequently earned degrees in medical sciences and engineering.

 Revolutionary activities

-He was interested in revolutionary activities from early on in his life, he left Bengal to shun the Alipore bomb case trials of (1908).
-At Dehradun he worked as a head clerk at the Forest Research Institute.
-There, through Amarendra Chatterjee of the Jugantar led by Jatin Mukherjee (Bagha Jatin), he secretly got involved with the revolutionaries of Bengal and he came across eminent revolutionary members of the Arya Samaj in the United Provinces (currently Uttar Pradesh) and the Punjab.
+Bose left Bengal to avoid the Alipore bomb case trials of 1908.
+At Dehradun, he worked as a head clerk at the Forest Research Institute.
+There, through Amarendra Chatterjee of the Jugantar, he secretly got involved with the revolutionaries of Bengal and he came across revolutionaries of the Arya Samaj in the United Provinces (currently Uttar Pradesh) and the Punjab.